 The framework outlined in this document seeks to guide ISD's faculty, staff, volunteers, and families in child protection and safeguarding matters.
-This handbook should be read in conjunction with the school's Code of Conduct, counseling practices and procedures, safe technology use, the school's curriculum supporting emotional, social, and physical health, and the ISD Child Protection Policy (Appendix A).
+This handbook should be read in conjunction with the school's Code of Conduct, safe technology use, and the school's curriculum supporting emotional, social, and physical health.
 The handbook includes roles and responsibilities, procedures, protocols, and key definitions based on worldwide best practices.
 ISD is committed to providing a safe environment with open communication for faculty, staff, visitors, volunteers and families.